What Happens if my Company Cannot pay its Corporation Tax?

 The current corporation tax late payment rate is set at 2.75%.

-What Happens if you Can’t pay Your Corporation tax to HMRC?
+What Happens if I Can’t pay my Corporation tax?

 If you are unable to meet your corporation tax liability, HMRC will soon refer the matter to the Enforcement Team in order to collect the tax owed and they will begin sending you payment demands.